 - Started the Josselyn Champions initiative, which enlists psychiatrists to provide pro bono services through The Center to help address the shortage of psychiatric services for low income individuals.

-- Kicked off telepsychiatry, which uses secure video links to bring treatment to those who cannot get to The Center.
+- Launched telepsychiatry, which uses secure video links to increase access to this scarce resource.

 We’ve been bringing health and hope to our friends and neighbors since 1951.
 We are proud of our clients, their families, and the ways in which we walk with them.